jeffhowarth/ee-edu/src/problems/practice-10.md

 Please do the following:

-1. calculate the average (mean) temperature of summer month for each pixel;
+1. calculate the average (mean) temperature of summer months collection (result of step 6) for each pixel;
-2. convert units of reduced image from Kelvin to Fahrenheit;
+2. convert units of reduced image from Kelvin (units that result from LST module) to Fahrenheit;
 3. rename the band "AVG_LST_F" in the output image;
 4. clip to the holc_extent.